aktersnurra/rag/README.md

 # Retrieval Augmented Generation

 RAG with ollama (and optionally cohere) and qdrant.
+This is basically a glorified ctrl+f.

 ## Usage